Inateck-Technology-Inc/python_sdk/README.md

 # BARCODE SCANNER SDK FOR PYTHON
-The SDK provides developers with a set of tools to set the scanner for Windows,macOS and linux platforms.
+The SDK provides developers with a set of tools to set the scanner for windows,macOS and linux platforms.

 ## Configuration
 To use a library in your project, there are generally the following steps: